Trump picks Rep. Matt Gaetz to serve as attorney general

 Gaetz has repeatedly denied any wrongdoing, including ever having sex with a minor or paying for sex.

-House Ethics Chair Michael Guest said that the ethics investigation into Gaetz will end if he resigns his congressional seat to serve as attorney general, as the panel only has jurisdiction over a member when they are serving in Congress.
+The criminal investigation began during the Trump administration, and one person familiar with the matter said it wasn’t a difficult decision at the Justice Department to open the investigation of a sitting congressman.
+But two years later, the Justice Department under President Joe Biden declined to bring criminal charges against the congressman.

+CNN previously reported that Gaetz sought a broad preemptive pardon for himself near the end of Trump’s first term, but his request was never seriously considered by the White House.
+Gaetz has denied that he ever sought a pardon.

-Guest declined to comment on the status of the probe into Gaetz but said he was surprised to learn Trump had selected him for the role.
+Guest declined Wednesday to comment on the status of the separate House Ethics probe into Gaetz but said he was surprised to learn Trump had selected him for the role.

 “You know, like most members, I was surprised.
 His name was not someone that I had heard come up previously.
 But you know, like with any other Cabinet-level selection, there’ll be a confirmation process, and so if any of the senators have questions about his or any other Cabinet members’ ability to serve, those questions will be figured out during that confirmation process,” he said.